Skip to main content

 This is the path we run for newly arrived Vietnamese families in OC:

-- Months 0, 6: bind a non-standard policy at Aspire, Bristol West, or Kemper.
+• Months 0, 6: bind a non-standard policy at Aspire, Bristol West, or Kemper.
 California minimum (30/60/15) to keep premium manageable.
-Pull your DMV H6 record ($5) every 3 months to confirm no surprise tickets or errors.
+Pull your DMV driving record ($5) every 3 months to confirm no surprise tickets or errors.

-- Month 12: credit score in the 650+ range → requote Travelers, Mercury standard, Progressive.
+• Month 12: a full year licensed and claim-free → requote Travelers, Mercury standard, Progressive.

-- Months 12, 24:credit 720+ and clean record → bundle auto with home (if you've bought) or renters at Mercury or Travelers.
+• Months 12, 24:two-plus years licensed and clean → bundle auto with home (if you've bought) or renters at Mercury or Travelers.
 Multi-policy discount typically cuts another 10 to 20%.

-What to avoid the whole way through: never let the policy lapseeven for a day (that resets the insurance-history clock), avoid non-essential claims (a comprehensive claim sits on CLUE for 5 years), and don't hop carriers more than once a year (multiple prior carriers reads as a red flag at underwriting).
+What to avoid the whole way through: never let the policy lapseeven for a day (you lose your continuous-coverage discount, though under Insurance Code §1861.02(c) a lapse by itself cannot legally be rated against you), avoid non-essential claims (a comprehensive claim sits on CLUE for 5 years), and don't hop carriers more than once a year (multiple prior carriers reads as a red flag at underwriting).

 A real Garden Grove case